lsst-dm/dmtn-055/index.rst

 Configuration and DatasetField
 ------------------------------

 The actual dataset types used by a SuperTask are configurable, allowing new types to be defined at configuration time.
 The units of data utilized by these types are fixed by the concrete SuperTask's definition, however, and only the names may be configured.
-This will be handled by a new :py:class:`DatasetField` class in ``pex_config`` that is customized for holding dataset definitions.
+This will be handled by a new ``DatasetField`` class in ``pex_config`` that is customized for holding dataset definitions.

 .. _quantum_interface: